Special Education at Green Hills Academy

 - Compilation of all evidence and writing of recommendations for intervention.

-- Case Conference with student’s parent, teacher, SPED teacher, Principal, and SPED Coordinator.
+- Case Conference with learner’s parent, educator, SPED educator, Principal, and SPED Coordinator.

-We believe that students with special educational needs deserve an education like any other student, and we strive to provide it to the best of the school’s ability, with the resources available.
-Having students with special educational needs here at Green Hills Academy makes our school a more wholesome community, that is representative of the real world, and we work hard to prepare these students to be functional members of the community after their career here at Green Hills Academy.
+We believe that learners with special educational needs deserve an education like any other learner, and we strive to provide it to the best of the school’s ability, with the resources available.
+Having learners with special educational needs here at Green Hills Academy makes our school a more wholesome community, that is representative of the real world, and we work hard to prepare these learners to be functional members of the community after their career here at Green Hills Academy.